WTBS-LD

 WTBS-LD (channel 6) is a low-power television station in Atlanta, Georgia, United States.
 Although licensed as a TV station, it primarily functions as a radio station on 87.7 FM.
-It has been owned by Prism Broadcasting since 1991, and its transmitter site is located at the American Tower Site on Chester Avenue in downtown Atlanta.
+It has been owned by Moon Beam Media & Broadcasting, and its transmitter site is located at the American Tower Site on Chester Avenue in downtown Atlanta.

 The original WTBS-LD (channel 26) was also a low-power television station in Atlanta, affiliated with Estrella TV.
 The station, which broadcast six subchannels, was a digital satellite of the current WTBS-LD, then known as WTBS-LP.

 The digital transmitter, which signed on in early January 2011, was, with its sister station WANN-CD, located just northeast of the city on one of the two large towers on Briarcliff Road, at the same site along with CW affiliate WPCH-TV (channel 17), Univision owned-and-operated station WUVG-DT (channel 34), independent station WANF (channel 46), TBN O&O WHSG-TV (channel 63), and several other stations.

 The original WTBS-LD's license was canceled by the Federal Communications Commission on March 17, 2021.